Masked Rider (TV series): Story

 Dex was dispatched to Earth by his grandfather to keep Count Dregon from taking over it.
 The scene in which Dex is given his powers by King Lexian (a scene that differs from the televised version) remains in the title sequence, possibly one of the few remaining aspects of the original pilot.

 Dex's Masked Rider armor was also eventually given upgrades to change into "Masked Rider Super Gold", a gold-and-black variation equipped with a powerful laser gun, the Ecto-Ray, and "Masked Rider Super Blue", a blue-red-and-grey variation with the power of liquified teleportation and a powerful sword, the Blue Saber.

 Edenoites are descended from insects, instead of apes.
 Dex is not aware that humans did not evolve from insects (as he discovered in "Pet Nappers" where he reports about how humans evolved from insects).
 Edenoites also possess telepathic abilities that are focused through a gem on their foreheads called mind crystals, which can be hidden telepathically, though in times of stress can become visible.
 The gem is capable of focusing mental energy, as well as creating mental imagery that can be shared with others.
 Dex possesses the knowledge needed to detoxify Leawood's rivers using solar-powered lasers.

 Dex had a furry friend named Ferbus, a small bear/duck-like creature that followed him to Earth.
 Ferbus was kept hidden by Molly and Albee because Hal was allergic to fur.
 Ferbus is eventually revealed to the entire family during the series.

 Dex is a loquacious individual.
 In the first episode, Molly and Albee told him to speak like a regular person, and that he could learn how to do that by watching TV.
-Sadly, Dex misunderstood and spoke what words he heard in the way that he heard them.
+Dex misunderstood and spoke what words he heard in the way that he heard them.